 - Other breeds, such as boxers, flat- and curly-coated retrievers, border collies, huskies, doberman pinchers, Rhodesian ridgebacks, Australian shepherds, German short-haired pointers, dalmatians, and even standard poodles, are occasionally used by some programs.

 - Flat-coated retrievers, in particular, appear to be gaining popularity with guide dog training establishments.

 - Crosses of many of these breeds are also used, by some schools, with Lab-golden, Lab-GSD and GSD-huskie crosses most common.
+Sometimes, Miniature Golden Retrievers are also used for service work.
 (In Britain and Australia, Labrador/golden and Labrador-poodle crosses (Labradoodles) are frequently used as guides, and far more crosses are used, in general, than by the U.S. schools.)

 Some centers have their own breeding programs, such as Guide Dogs.
 Others use local breeders.
 The trend does seem to be toward proprietary breeding programs, although many of the stock, if not used as guide dogs will also compete in the more usual kennel club events.
 For example, CH Lobuff’s Bare Necessities (black Lab) was bred by the Guide Dog Foundation for the blind and is producing puppies for both the ring and the foundation.

 Labs, goldens and shepherds are most popular as guides due to their temperament, intelligence, versatility, size and availability.
 Dogs trained as guide dogs must be intelligent, willing workers, large enough to comfortably guide in harness and small enough to be easily controlled and fit comfortably under restaurant tables and on buses and other forms of public transit.